 Professor Gilroy joined Kings College London as Professor of English in September 2012, having previously been Giddens Professor of Social Theory at the London School of Economics (2005-2012), Charlotte Marian Saden Professor of African American Studies and Sociology at Yale (1999-2005) and Professor of Cultural Studies and Sociology at Goldsmiths College (1995-1999).Read more

-Simon Goldhill is Professor in Greek Literature and Culture and Fellow of King's College, Cambridge.Read more
+Simon Goldhill is Professor of Greek Literature and Culture and Fellow of King's College, Cambridge.Read more

 Managing Editor of the Washington Post’s Monkey Cage blog and Senior Fellow at the Schuster Institute for Investigative Journalism at Brandeis UniversityRead more